GLorenzo679/IA327-Generative-Models-for-NLP/TP1/Answers.md

 **Cell M Q9: What do you notice?**

-The perplexity of the model is similar for the text, the dev and the test sets.
+The perplexity of the model is similar for the train, the dev and the test sets.
 This means that the model generalizes well to unseen data and did not overfit the training data.

-However, the perplexity of the model is higher for the gen set.
+However, the perplexity of the model is higher for the gen set, meaning the model doesn't generalize perfectly.

 **Cell N Q10: How does this RNN LM deal with words outside of its vocabulary?**